4Players/odin-unity-demo/README.md

 **Please note**: This repository uses LFS.
 You need to clone this repo with LFS enabled. **Downloading the ZIP file via Githubs Download ZIP functionality does not work!**

-# ODIN Sample: Multiplayer with Photon PUN 2
+# ODIN Sample: Extended Audio System and Multiplayer with Photon PUN 2
-In this guide we’ll walk you through the basic concepts of integrating ODIN into a game built with PUN 2.
+In this guide we’ll walk you through the basic concepts of integrating ODIN into a multiplayer game.
+In this sample we'll be using the Photon PUN 2 multiplayer framework, but ODIN can be integrated into your game using any multiplayer solution or even without multiplayer.
+The ODIN-Sample itself is also built in a way, that allows us to easily switch out Photon.

 If you are unsure why you should use ODIN for that, learn more about our features and what makes us special in our [introduction](https://developers.4players.io/odin/introduction/).

-## Multiplayer

-Work in Progress

 ## Audio